isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/colour/colour.md

 [Success criterion for colours in charts][colours 2]
 :::
 Contrast ratios should be checked to help with conditions such as low vision and colour blindness.
-Keeping a 3 to 1 contrast ratio between adjacent colours (as set out in success criterion 1.4.11) is important for people with low vision.
+Keeping a 3 to 1 contrast ratio between adjacent colours (as set out in WCAG accessibility success criterion 1.4.11) is important for people with low vision.
 ::: details Source

 [What to consider when using colour in charts ][colours 3]